 9. Recording Absence

-Morning and afternoon attendance and absences are recorded electronically using the school's Management Information Systems.
-Attendance Officers will use attendance codes as set out by Department for Education.
+Morning and afternoon attendance and absences are recorded electronically using the school's Management Information System.
+Attendance Officers will use the attendance codes relevant to the absence, as set out by Department for Education in the table below.